Goldenstarcom/Plotter/README.md

  The articulated arms move with the help of flexible belts and a pulley system.
 This part provides the possibility of accurately drawing lines and various shapes .

 * **Pen holder** :
-The pen holder is designed in a way that can hold various writing tools (such as pens, pencils, or markers) stable and be it can  easily get replaced .
+The pen holder is designed in a way that can hold various writing tools (such as pens, pencils, or markers) stable and it can easily get replaced .

 ***